WildaSoftware/Feedybacky/README.md

 `onSubmit` - callback function to invoke after sending a request.
 Either `onSubmit` or `onSubmitUrl` parameter must be set.
 This parameter is for advanced usage only - in most cases `onSubmitUrl` would be the better choice.

 `onSubmitUrl` - URL with POST web service to receive information about a sent request.
-The resulted JSON object can consists of following fields:
+The resulted JSON object can consist of following fields:

 * **message** - text provided by the user.
 * **timestamp** - date and time of the request creation.